islinuxabout/islinuxabout.github.io/systray.md

 ---
-description: Desktop environments have removed or are removing support for the legacy GtkStatusIcon (aka system tray).
-However, there are many new, capable, cross-desktop APIs that replace the functionality previously provided by tray icons.
-Here you can find a list of replacement APIs and see how well-supported they are.
+description: Popular desktop environments have dropped the legacy concept of a SysTray.
+Here’s a list of newer, capable, cross-desktop APIs to use instead.

 redirect_from:
   - app-indicator